algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 A file management artifact is basically any piece of information, item, or tool that helps organize, keep track of, and manage files in a system.
 These artifacts make it easier to handle, store, and find files.

 ## Task & Schedule
-This part will regroup the parts bellow, you can access to main document by clicking [here](https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=1108239108#gid=1108239108).
+This part will regroup the sections below, you can access the main document by clicking [here](https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=1108239108#gid=1108239108).
 ### Work Breakdown Structure
 Here is the WBS.
 You can follow the mainlines of the project by clicking [here](https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=2090769529#gid=2090769529).